rsdoiel/antenna/archives/2025/science_and_technology_2025.32.md

 date: 2025-08-13, updated: 2025-08-13, from: The Register (UK I.T.
 News)

-<h4>Foundation warns federated servers face biggest risk, but single-instance users can take their time</h4> <p>The maintainers of the federated secure chat protocol Matrix are warning users of a pair of &#34;high severity protocol vulnerabilities,&#34; addressed in the latest version, saying patching them requires a breaking change in servers and clients.…</p>
+<h4>Foundation warns federated servers face biggest risk, but single-instance users can take their time</h4> <p><strong>Updated</strong>  The maintainers of the federated secure chat protocol Matrix are warning users of a pair of &#34;high severity protocol vulnerabilities,&#34; addressed in the latest version, saying patching them requires a breaking change in servers and clients.…</p>

 <br>